gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 This includes the API of 'myorg:mylib:1.2' at compile time, but not at runtime.
 The bytecode for the library is compiled for java 6.

-When a library depends on another library, assert that the referring library targets the same platform.
+When a library `a` depends on another library `b`, assert that both libraries run on the same platform, or that `b` targets a JVM compatible with the JVM for the platform of `a`.

 ### Open issues

 - Sync up with native components.

+## Feature: Build author declares dependencies for a Java source set

+For example:

+    apply plugin: 'new-java'

+    libraries {
+        myLib {
+            source {
+                java {
+                    runsOn platforms.java7
+                    dependencies {
+                        project 'some-project'
+                        library 'myorg:mylib:1.2'
+                        runtime {
+                            ...
+                        }
+                    }
+                }
+            }
+        }
+    }

+Will have to move source sets live with the library domain object.

+### Open issues

+- Fail or skip if target platform is not applicable for the the component's platform?

 ## Feature: Custom plugin provides its own Java library implementation

+Change the legacy Java plugins to declare a Java library implementation backed by the project configurations

+Add a sample plugin that declares a Java library with an API and implementation Jar.

+These plugins should use public APIs only.

+### Open issues

+- How much stuff does the Android plugin need to reuse, and how?
+- Allow custom plugin to declare a library type that extends

+## Feature: Custom plugin consumes Java libraries

-## Feature: API to resolve a Java library dependency graph
+Introduce an API to resolve a library dependency graph:

 Resolve dependencies with inline notation: